apex-enterprise-patterns/apex-enterprise-patterns.github.io/docs/fflib-apex-common/2012-11-16-apex-enterprise-patterns-separation-of-concerns.md

 4. Visualforce provides a means for you to partition your code via [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (a form of SOC for client development), but simply using Visualforce and Controllers does not&nbsp;guarantee you have implemented it. &nbsp;For example how complex are your action methods in your controllers?
 Do you have any code does more than just deal with handling content to and from the user?
 5. How easily can new developers find their way around your code base?
 How much time would they need to learn where to put new code and where to find existing behaviour?

 Depending on how you have or plan to partition / placed your code you may already be in good shape to tackle some of the above.
-If not or just curious, hopefully the upcoming articles will help shed a bit of light for further thought.

-### **Summary**

-This blog entry is the first describing Enterprise Application Architecture patterns, particularly focused on applying them on the Force.com platform.
-If you attended Dreamforce 2012 this year, you may have caught a presentation on this topic.
-In the meantime, if you missed the session and fancy a preview of the patterns that help support SOC.
-You can find the Github repo [here](https://github.com/financialforcedev/df12-apex-enterprise-patterns) along with slides and a recent re-run recording I did.
-For now, please feel free to comment, make suggestions and requests for topics / use cases you would like to be covered and I'll do my best to include and answer them!

 #### LINKS

-Here are a few links to other resources, the DF12 session and discussions of late that relate to this post.
-These will give you some foresight into upcoming topics I'll be discussing here.
-Enjoy!
+Here are a few links to other resources.

 - [Separation of Concerns (Wikipedia)](http://en.wikipedia.org/wiki/Separation_of_concerns)
 - [Any documentation on writing&nbsp;reusable&nbsp;code?](http://salesforce.stackexchange.com/questions/4423/any-documentation-on-writing-reusable-code)